kaihuchen/articles/Brainstorming/index.md

     - *Implementing structured debates*, where the debate is more focused, possibly by honing in on key contentious issues for deeper exploration.
     - *Saving and reapplying critiques*, treating them as optimization operators that can be adjusted by humans and stored for future use.
     - *Exploring applications beyond coding*, to see where this adversarial debate process could yield benefits in other fields.
     - *Considering this as an alternative learning mechanism*, distinct from traditional LLM training or fine-tuning.
-Just as Retrieval Augmented Generation (RAG) adds a layer to LLMs without modifying the underlying model, adversarial debates could serve as another learning method worth investigating.
+Just as Retrieval Augmented Generation (RAG) allows in-context learning over LLMs without modifying the underlying model, adversarial debates could serve as another learning method worth investigating.

 ## Goal: Understanding GUI contents